KazakhstanOfficial Name: Republic of Kazakhstan

 - See our webpage for more information on insurance providers for overseas coverage.

-Medical care is limited and well below U.S. standards.
+Medical Care: It is limited and well below U.S. standards.
 U.S. citizens often depart Kazakhstan for medical treatment, including many routine procedures.
 Although the Embassy cannot provide medical advice or provide medical services to the public, U.S. Mission Kazakhstan maintains a list of English-speaking physicians.

 Call the Rescue Service by dialing “112.”
 Other provider numbers are: 101 for Fire, 102 for Police, 103 for Emergency Medical Assistance, and 104 in the event of a gas leak.